A woman looks into the camera, calmly and quietly. She is on a journey to discover how to fall in love with yourself.

 You Listen to Your Body – You rest without shame, you go to the bathroom when you need to, you ensure that you’re drinking enough water.
 When you move your body, it’s for joy, not punishment.

 You Speak to Yourself kindly – Your inner dialogue becomes softer and more encouraging.
-In the mind of someone who loves themselves, you’ll hear more understanding, kind words than judgement.
+In the mind of someone who loves themselves, you’ll hear more understanding, kind words than rigid judgement.

 You Show Up as Your Authentic Self – When you love and accept yourself, you won’t feel the need to change who you are just because of someone else’s opinion.
 When you love and accept yourself, you know that you are enough.